Africans contribute less than 1% of the world’s research, despite facing the toughest developmental challenges.

 Providing the right training online and offline to create meaningful research.

-Creating a platform to share works of research in clear concise language.
+Supporting researchers to share works of research in clear concise language.

 Collaboration